-- Make sure the seat belts are not twisted or caught in the seatback and are arranged in their proper position and are ready to use. - Make sure the seatback is securely locked by pushing forward and rearward on the top of the seatback.
+- Make sure the seat belts are not twisted or caught in the seatback and are arranged in their proper position for ready use. - Make sure the seatback is securely locked by pushing forward and rearward on the top of the seatback.
+Be certain to replace the head restraints.